 Transit Options from Miami International Airport to Downtown Miami

 Roughly 6.7 miles (10.7 km) separate Miami International Airport from the city center.
 For the Miami Airport to Downtown Miami run you have four routes to weigh: a taxi, a booked private transfer, public transport, or a rental car.
 Each one wins on something different, whether that is cost, speed, or comfort, so the best pick comes down to your budget and how much hassle you want to skip.
+Headed to the beach instead?
+See getting from MIA to South Beach.
+Going north?
+See MIA to Fort Lauderdale.

 Overview of Transit Options

+A taxi from MIA to downtown Miami costs about $27 on the meter for the roughly 20-minute ride, with a $15 minimum on every airport pickup.
 A cab is a safe, comfortable way to handle the trip downtown.
 Official ranks sit just outside the terminal exit doors on the Arrivals level, and cars wait there around the clock.
 The bulk of them are yellow, though you will also spot black vehicles run by smaller licensed firms.

 Fares are metered.
 Here is how the charges break down (rates set by Miami-Dade County):

-* First 1/6 mile (0.26 km): 2.95$ / 2.76€
+- First 1/6 mile (0.26 km): $2.95

-* Every extra 1/6 mile up to 1 mile: 0.85$ / 0.80€
+- Every extra 1/6 mile up to 1 mile: $0.85

-* Every extra 1/6 mile past 1 mile: 0.55$ / 0.51€
+- Every extra 1/6 mile past 1 mile: $0.55

-* Waiting time: 0.40$ / 0.37€ per minute (24$ / 22.46€ per hour)
+- Waiting time: $0.40 per minute ($24 per hour)

 Luggage, wheelchairs, child seats, and animals carry no extra cost.
-A typical run into the centre takes about 20 minutes and lands near 27$ / 25.29€.
+A typical run into the centre takes about 20 minutes and lands near $27, and any trip starting at MIA carries a $15 minimum fare (SUVs and vans add 30%).
 You can usually pay in cash or by card, but it is wise to check with the driver first.

 Tip: For decent service, a gratuity of 15 to 20% is the norm.